Simon Katich: Personal life

-Katich attended Trinity College in Perth, Western Australia, where there is a cricket pavilion named after him.
-He married Georgie Willis in May 2006.
-He holds a Bachelor of Commerce from the University of Western Australia.

 Katich is of Croatian descent.
 His father's parents were born in Croatia and emigrated to Australia in the 1920s, eventually settling in Perth.
 His father, Vince, was a police detective who helped play a part in the capture of serial killers David and Catherine Birnie.

-Katich and his wife Georgie became parents in 2011 when their son was born.
+Katich attended Trinity College in Perth, Western Australia, where there is a cricket pavilion named after him.
+He holds a Bachelor of Commerce from the University of Western Australia.He married Georgie Willis in May 2006.
+They became parents in 2011 when their son was born.

+He has no sense of smell, having lost it following a bout of glandular fever early in his career.
+This has not affected his ability at cooking, as he reached the semi-finals of Celebrity MasterChef Australia in 2009.

+Katich formerly held the role of football operations manager of the Greater Western Sydney Giants AFL club.

 Katich is Catholic and is quoted as saying, "My faith gives me a focus in how I lead my life and go about my cricket."